alemam242/alemam242/README.md

       <p>
         <b>
           I'm <a href="https://www.facebook.com/suvo242">Md.
 Al Emam</a>.
 I am a student at the Bangladesh University of Business and
-          Technology (BUBT) currently doing my Bachelors in Computer Science and Engineering (CSE).
+          Technology (BUBT) currently doing my Bachelor of Science (B.Sc) in Computer Science and Engineering (CSE).
 I am an open-source Contributor and a web and app development addict.</b
         >
       </p>